Tag Archives: Jay Baruchel

 This is The End (2013), Seth Rogen, James Franco

-I learned today that two close friends of mine do not find Seth Rogen and Evan Goldberg’s This Is The End (2013) particularly funny.
-After getting over the initial shock and coming to terms with their revelation, I made an effort to understand by running through the possible reasonable explanations:
+I learned today that two close friends of mine do not find Seth Rogen and Evan Goldberg’s This Is The End (2013) funny.
+After getting over the initial shock and coming to terms with it, I made an effort to understand by running through the possible reasonable explanations:

 1. They haven’t watched or enjoyed Pineapple Express (2008), Superbad (2007) Knocked Up (2007) or other great comedies by Rogen and Goldberg.

-2. They must not have been in the right frame of mind to properly appreciate the greatness of the movie.
-I mean, I do believe that you have to be ‘in the mood’ for certain kinds of films (comedy, drama, action, etc.) in order to get the best out of them.
+2. They must not have been in the right frame of mind to properly appreciate the movie’s greatness.
+I mean, I do believe that you have to be ‘in the mood‘ for certain films (comedy, drama, action, horror, etc.) to get the best out of them.

 3. They were too tired to pay due attention.

-Well, apparently none of the above explanations were correct.
+Following my analysis, none of the above explanations were correct.
 I was therefore left with the only possible answer.
-Something is very wrong with both my friends, which then means that trying to make further sense of the situation would be a royal waste of my time.
+Something is very wrong with both of my friends.
+As such, attempting to make further sense of the situation is a fool’s errand.

 G